kristianmandrup/stormpath-express-mobile-notes-example/README.md

 1. Download and install [Node.js](https://nodejs.org/)
 2. Grab your API Keys from the [Stormpath Admin Console](https://api.stormpath.com) (easiest way is to use the quickstart)

-Log into the Stormpath Account you created, and click on the Node.js quickstart.
+Log into the Stormpath Account you created, and click on [Node.js quickstart](https://api.stormpath.com/ui2/index.html#/quickstart/none/nodejs/backend/project-type/existing)

 In the first page, you’ll see a section showing you how to set up your API Keys by using environment variables.
 Environment variables allow you to configure your application without using code, which is great when you have multiple development environments or even servers.
 Paste the API Keys from the quickstart into your command line:

 *This is an example; use the values in Stormpath instead*